It might sound dramatic but I stand by it. The Tightwad Gazette by Amy Dacyczyn has the power to change your life. It did mine, and countless others.

 Coupled with the fact that your washing is less creased – no ironing and can be put away immediately.

 A dryer will cost you a few hundred to buy, likely last around 5 years and cost you money every time you use it.
-While line drying will cost you 50 quid for a decent rotary dryer and nothing more for the 10+ years that line is in use.
+While line drying will cost you 50 quid for a

 Line drying cuts your monthly electricity bill.
 And when you’re on a tight budget, keeping your monthly bills to a minimum is high priority.